JonasKruckenberg/tauri-docs-wip/src/development/testing.md

 #### Add tests

 Let's add a test file and a couple e2e tests to show what WDIO is capabable of.
-The test runner will load these files and autimatically run them.
+The test runner will load these files and automatically run them.

 Filename: test/specs/example.e2e.js